Wooden Steampunk Christmas tree

 I used black acrylic paint and painted everything black, making sure to get into all the nooks and crannies.
 I got ahead of myself and forgot to take a photo of the plain black surface.

-To add colour to the raised embellishments I applied the wax using my finger.
-This is as simple as touching the surface of the wax just to get the silver colour on your finger and then rubbing the raised surfaces.
-Try not to scoop or have blobs of wax or you will spoil the effect.
+To add colour to the raised embellishments, I applied the wax with my finger.
+Simply touch the surface of the wax to pick up a light amount of colour, then gently rub it over the raised areas.
+Avoid scooping or using too much wax, as blobs will spoil the subtle highlighting effect.

 Making the stand

-Start by marking out the position for the stand to fit into the wooden block with a pencil.
-I used a spade bit and drill to remove most of the wood and removed the rest with a hammer and chisel.
-I am still working on this doing this better than the job I did on this one. lol
+Start by marking the position where the stand will slot into the wooden block with a pencil.
+I used a spade bit and drill to remove most of the wood, then cleaned out the rest with a hammer and chisel.
+I’ll admit, my technique still needs some refining—it wasn’t the neatest job this time!

-To add some detail to the wooden stand I used some plastic beads from broken blinds.
-I used some hot glue to hold them in place around the wood.
+To add extra detail to the wooden stand, I glued on plastic beads salvaged from broken blinds.
+A bit of hot glue held them securely in place around the wood.

-Next, I painted them black and applied some silver wax using my finger.
-The stand was screwed into the back of the Christmas tree and glued into the base using wood glue.
+Next, I painted the beads black and highlighted them with silver wax using my finger.
+The stand was then screwed securely into the back of the Christmas tree and fixed into the base with wood glue.

 Here are some close-up photos of the finished wooden steampunk Christmas tree.

-One of the benefits of using metallic waxes is that depending on the light the colours will look different.
-Below is a photo taken outside in the sun.
+One of the great advantages of metallic waxes is how the colours shift depending on the light.
+For example, in the photo below taken outside in the sun, the tones appear even more vibrant and dynamic.

 The colours are even different in natural light.

-Below is another steampunk Christmas tree I made using a cardboard box and recycled bits and bobs found around my home. you can find the tutorial HERE.
+Here’s another steampunk Christmas tree I created, this time using a cardboard box along with recycled bits and pieces I had lying around the house.
+You can find the tutorial HERE.

 More about IBC